task-mule/task-mule/README.md

 # Getting started - ultra quick

-If you already have NodeJS and are familiar with npm, here is the quick guide to getting started.
+If you already have Node.js and are familiar with npm, here is the quick guide to getting started.
 If you need more explanation please skip to the following section.

 Install task-mule for each automation script: